Brooge Energy (BROG) Hit With Securities Class Action After SEC Imposes $5 Million Fine For False Invoice Scheme Inflating Revenue – Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) Brooge Energy (BROG) Investors with Substantial Losses Encouraged to Contact HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS
+(MENAFN- GlobeNewsWire - Nasdaq) BROG Investors with Substantial Losses Encouraged to Contact HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS

 Brooge Energy Limited (BROG) Securities Fraud Class Action: